ctc-oss/fapolicy-analyzer/README.md

 ### fapolicyd configuration

-To generate rules that can be analyzed we require the following `syslog_format` configuration
+To generate rules that can be analyzed we require the following `syslog_format = rule,dec,perm,uid,gid,pid,exe,:,path,ftype,trust` configuration in `/etc/fapolicyd/fapolicyd.conf`

-`syslog_format = rule,dec,perm,uid,gid,pid,exe,:,path,ftype,trust`

 ## Getting Help